ussam-dri/kids-drawing-segmentation-and-detection/README.md

 - No predictions / unexpected result format:
   - Some pipeline results return SDK-specific objects (e.g., `Detections`) rather than plain dicts.
 Access attributes with getattr() or check for `.predictions` instead of using dict.get().

-Important note — don't get tricked by stray triple backticks (```):

-- If you see "```" lines left accidentally in files (for example from copy/paste), they can break markdown rendering or accidentally truncate code blocks.
-- When editing this README or other markdown files in VS Code, ensure code fences are properly opened and closed.
-If you need to paste code blocks inside this README, use standard triple backticks fenced blocks; when generating or sharing snippets in tooling that requires four-backtick wrappers, use the project's tooling instructions.
-- If you find an isolated "```" line in this repo (for example an unclosed fence), remove it or complete the block to avoid rendering and parsing issues.

-Optional improvements (suggested)

-- Add `requirements.txt` for backend dependencies.
-- Add `.env.example` with required env vars.
-- Add small script to convert canvas base64 -> file for server testing.
-- Add unit tests for critical backend endpoints.